hltcoe/concrete-js/README.md

 ## Testing concrete-js

+Code linting will be performed automatically when concrete-js is built.

-There are no tests for the Node.js library yet! 😱
+There are no further tests for the Node.js library yet! 😱

 To run tests for the JavaScript + jQuery library, do:

 ```
-npx grunt test
+npm test
 ```